 The Leederville Precinct is predominantly zoned Regional Centre (RC) under the City's Local Planning Scheme No. 2.
 The Precinct also contains Residential and Commercial zoned areas to the west and north of the precinct area.
-The City's administration offices, library and community centre (including Loftus Recreation Centre) are reserved for Public Purposes (Figure 15 - Local Planning Scheme zoning).
+The City's administration offices, library and community centre (including Loftus Recreation Centre) are reserved for Public Purposes (Figure 15 - Local Planning Scheme zoningFigure 15 - Local Planning Scheme zoning).

 Scheme Amendment 7 is currently progressing to classify the entire area as a 'Centre' zone.
 The result of this will be that all zones and reserves are allocated through the Leederville Precinct Structure Plan, rather than by the Scheme.
 This will also remove any conflicts between the land use permissibility afforded by the two documents.
+City of Vincent